-The Dipo puberty rites are traditionally the means through which adolescent Krobo girls learn what their society expects of them as women.
+The Dipo puberty rites are traditionally the means through which adolescent Krobo girls learned what their society expects of them as women.
 Over a period of a year or more, they studied everything from household chores to relationships and parenthood, under the tutelage of older women.
 More than simply an initiation into womanhood, it was a way of reinforcing cultural values and identity, and inculcating social mores pertaining to premarital sex and promiscuity.

-Dipo is under increasing pressure from modernisation - churches declare it a pagan ritual to be shunned by the faithful; girls go to school to receive a Western-style education; they spend less time at home, where even the nature of family is changing.
-Dipo has now largely been 'outsourced' to fetish priestesses who perform an abridged version of the rites for a fee in fast-track mass ceremonies.
+Dipo is under increasing pressure from modernisation - churches declare it a pagan ritual to be shunned by the faithful; girls go to school to receive a Euro-centric education; they spend less time at home, where even the nature of family is changing.
+Dipo has now largely been outsourced to fetish priestesses who perform an abridged version of the rites for a fee in fast-track mass ceremonies.
 In spite of this, women who conceive without having undergone Dipo are banished even today.